AmeliaCodes/AmeliaCodes/README.md

 ### Hello There 👋

-## I'm Josh Mollen!
+## I'm Amelia!

 ### 💻 &nbsp;About Me

-- 🤔 &nbsp; I am a aspiring Java and C# developer!
+- 🤔 &nbsp; I am a aspiring Java and Kotlin developer!
 - 🎓 &nbsp; Studying Computer Science and System Administartion!